EU Taxonomy Regulation (Regulation 2020/852)

 What is EU Taxonomy Regulation (Regulation 2020/852)?

 EU Taxonomy Regulation (Regulation 2020/852) is a compliance framework from European Union with 7 domains and 37 controls.
-The EU Taxonomy Regulation (2020/852) establishes a classification system for environmentally sustainable economic activities.
-Companies subject to CSRD must report the proportion of their turnover, capital expenditure, and operating expenditure associated with Taxonomy-aligned activities.
-Six environmental objectives: climate change mitigation, climate change adaptation, sustainable use of water, transition to circular economy, pollution prevention, and protection of biodiversity.
-Technical screening criteria defined in delegated acts.
+The EU Taxonomy Regulation (2020/852) establishes a classification system for environmentally sustainable economic activities to support sustainable investment.
+It defines criteria for determining whether an economic activity is environmentally sustainable, based on six environmental objectives: climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems.
+Companies subject to the Corporate Sustainability Reporting Directive (CSRD) are required to disclose the extent to which their activities are aligned with the Taxonomy, including the proportion of turnover, capital expenditure, and operating expenditure linked to Taxonomy-aligned activities.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU Taxonomy Regulation (Regulation 2020/852) have?